 Generally speaking, it is much harder to get termination on an N7 than it is on an N5, as the Landlord and Tenant Board sets the evidence bar very high for applications where tenants are not being given an opportunity to stay in the rental unit by correcting their behaviour.
 It is also much harder to prove deliberate or wilful damage (N7) than it is to prove wilful or negligent damage (N5).

 Finally, relying heavily on photo or video evidence is not a great strategy, as the Board would prefer eyewitness evidence from other tenants in the building who were affected by the behaviour.

 We have a tenant that left the unit.
-Our Property Management team found estimated damage of $1,900+ when they went in to inspect it.
+Our property management team found damaged estimated to be $1,900+ when they inspected the unit.
 Can we try and claim this from the tenant?
-Is there any action we can take against the Property Management?
+Is there any action we can take against the property management?

-The tenants painted badly without consent and used horrible bright colours.
+The tenants painted unit without consent, they did a bad job of it and used horrible bright colours.
 Can we ask they repaint?

 A poor paint job may be considered damage to the rental unit.
 You can ask tenants to repaint the rental unit before they leave as it was done improperly and without your consent.
 If they do not comply and vacate the rental unit without repainting you can bring an action against them in Small Claims Court for the costs you incurred repainting the unit.

 The tenants damaged the toilet tank and the main entrance door, what can I do if the tenants do not repair the damages?
 How can I take legal action?

 When the tenants have caused damage to the property and refuse to repair it, you can serve them with a Form N5 which is the legal notice based on damages.
 It’s a 20 day notice which allows the tenant to correct the problem within the first seven days and if not then you can apply to the Landlord and Tenant Board.
 This form can be downloaded from the Board’s website at http://www.sjto.gov.on.ca/ltb/forms/